Pulled Pork In A Slow Cooker

 Can I freeze this recipe?

 I love making a larger batch of food because I can divide the pulled pork into two-serving size portions.
 This gives me 2 containers for the freezer, dinner tonight, and lunch tomorrow.
-Cook once, serve four times.
+Cook once, and serve four times.

 How do you reheat pulled pork?

-You can microwave it, but let’s be honest here, it’s so much better reheated in a cast iron skillet with a little olive oil,or even a little butter for that matter.
+You can microwave it, but let’s be honest here, it’s so much better reheated in a cast iron skillet with a little olive oil, or even a little butter for that matter.

 My pulled pork is too dry, how come?

 If you cook the pulled pork in a slow cooker too long it will become dry.
-Please keep in mind slow cookers can vary in temperatures.
+Please keep in mind slow cookers can vary in temperature.
 If you have a meat thermometer, please check for 190 degrees, this means it’s done.
 I always cook mine on low because it will be a whole lot more tender if you do.
 The larger the piece of meat, the longer it will need to cook.
-If the pork is smaller you will cook it less time.
+If the pork is smaller you will cook it in less time.

 Pulled Pork Recipe